hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/07_styling_and_animating_react_native_apps.md

 ## Editing the Share Place Screen
 * Up until now in ` AddPlaceScreen ` we have a ` TextInput ` for the name of the place to be added and a ` Button ` next to it to add the place.
 * Later in the course we will let the user pick an image for the place and specify its position on the maps.
-Sp let's design our ` AddPlaceScreen ` to have those items in a vertical order:
+So let's design our ` AddPlaceScreen ` to have those items in a vertical order:
   * Header that says "Share place with us".
   * a ` Button ` to pick image.
   * Placeholder to show place image.